 - 4. Put on the gloves. - 5.
-Pull off the black plastic guide located at the end of the CRT neck.
+If there is a plastic guide on the end of the CRT neck, pull it off.
 Using the diagonal cutters, carefully clip off the connector pins on the end of the CRT neck. - 6.
-Tape the piece of cloth or paper onto the box (Figure 11, #1) so that it forms a veil over the opening (Figure 11, #2) but allows your hand access to the tip of the CRT.
+Tape the piece of cloth or paper onto the box (Figure 9, #1) so that it forms a veil over the opening (Figure 9, #2) but allows your hand access to the tip of the CRT.
 The veil's purpose is to catch the bits of glass that may fly during the following step.